Build Your First Integration

 property of the Get Request step.

 Run a test of your integration again.
-This time, you'll see that the loop step has a currentItem property in its output that contains the data for the current item that is being looped over.
+This time, you'll see that the loop step has a currentItem property in its output that contains the data for the current item being processed.
 We'll use this property in the next step to determine if the current item is incomplete.

 Identify complete items